The following sections briefly introduce various useful functions and features of the program in arbitrary order.

 (main menu: → ).
 This allows you

 to preserve the current visualization setup for future use.
-For instance, you can use a state file as a template to visualize multiple simulations
+For instance, you can use a state file as a template to

-using the same data analysis pipeline and camera setup.
+visualize several simulations using the same data analysis pipeline and camera setup.

 A spinner widget is a user interface element used throughout the program for editing numerical parameters (see screenshot on the right).
 Here is how you use the spinner widget to vary the parameter value: (1) Click the spinner's up arrow once to increment the value; click the down arrow to decrement the value in a stepwise manner.
 (2) Alternatively, click and hold down the mouse button to vary the value continuously.
 Drag the cursor upward/downward to increase/decrease the parameter value.